Myths and Hymns

-Myths and Hymns (originally known as Saturn Returns) is a song cycle by composer Adam Guettel, based on Greek myth and lyrics found in an antique hymnal.^{[1]} Guettel's second major work, the song-cycle was originally produced by the Public Theater.
+Myths and Hymns (originally known as Saturn Returns) is a song cycle by composer Adam Guettel, based on Greek myth and lyrics found in an antique hymnal.
+Guettel's second major work, the song-cycle was originally produced by the Public Theater.
+The song cycle is structured as a revue, with no through plot.
+Performed in concert format, it concerns the relationship of humans to gods, past and present.

 Production History

-While workshopping the Myths and Hymns at the Public Theater, Associate Producer, Wiley Hausman said "when you meet somebody as talented as Adam Guettel, you just say "is that what you wanna do? we'll do it".
+While workshopping the Myths and Hymns at the Public Theater, Associate Producer, Wiley Hausman said "when you meet somebody as talented as Adam Guettel, you just say 'is that what you wanna do? we'll do it'.
 You just support it".
 Guettel reported feeling immense pressure on himself while working on the workshop, saying he "so want(ed) it to work)".
 Guettel also saw the score as a valuable learning experience.

 Off-Broadway

-Myths and Hymns was first performed Off-Broadway, under the title Saturn Returns, at the Public Theater on March 31, 1998, and closed on April 26, 1998, after 16 performances.
-It was directed by Tina Landau with a cast of 6 performers that included Annie Golden, Vivian Cherry, Theresa McCarthy, Lawrence Clayton, Jose Llana and Bob Stillman.^{[2][3]} Myths and Hymns is structured as a revue, with no through plot.
-Performed in concert format, it concerns the relationship of humans to gods, past and present.^{[4]} The songs range from electronic jazz and piano ballad to gospel and musical theater.
+Myths and Hymns was first performed Off-Broadway, under the title Saturn Returns, at the Public Theater on March 31, 1998 and closed on April 26, 1998 after 16 performances.
+It was directed by Tina Landau with a cast of 6 performers that included Annie Golden, Vivian Cherry, Theresa McCarthy, Lawrence Clayton, Jose Llana and Bob Stillman.'